JasperFx/marten/README.md

 [VitePress](https://vitepress.vuejs.org/) is used as documentation tool.
 Along with this, [MarkdownSnippets](https://github.com/SimonCropp/MarkdownSnippets) is used for adding code snippets to docs from source code and [Algolia DocSearch](https://docsearch.algolia.com/) is used for searching the docs via the search box.

 The documentation content is the Markdown files in the `/docs` directory directly under the project root.
 To run the docs locally use `npm run docs` with auto-refresh on any changes.

-Note: Preview version of v4 docs can be accessed from [here](https://marten-v4.netlify.app).
-Once have got all the docs for v4 completed, it will be accessible from <https://martendb.io>

 To add code samples/snippets from the tests in docs, follow the steps below: